Let’s talk about diversity

 100 home must-haves: number three.
 When British designer Lee Broom launched his Crystal Bulb light in 2012, they were an instant commercial hit, quite simply because he had taken something so ordinary, utilitarian and mundane (the light bulb) and made it beautiful.
 Now it was something to display not hide away; something to keep, not throw when blown.
-Crucially, for something you could keep forever, it was affordable, accessible, everyday beauty.
+Crucially, for something you could keep forever, it was also an affordable, everyday beauty.

 I have three hanging in my bedroom, and elsewhere I have Lee’s precursor to the Crystal bulb, the Decanter light wherein a normal bulb sits inside a shade formed from a vintage Crystal decanter (top row, centre).

 The only other contender in my book for a souped up light bulb is the Plumen (I have these in my spare bedroom), however where this is all twisty designer splendour, Lee’s Crystal Bulb is just ridiculously pretty.
 Even the reflections it makes look like flowers!
 Of course this is down to the glass cutting, whereby the classic facets are modelled on traditional crystal patterns.